-1. The Board of the Faculty of Theology shall have the power to grant the following awards to candidates who have satisfied the conditions prescribed in this section and any further conditions which the board may prescribe by regulation:
+1. The Board of the Faculty of Theology and Religion shall have the power to grant the following awards to candidates who have satisfied the conditions prescribed in this section and any further conditions which the board may prescribe by regulation:

 - Certificate in Theological and Pastoral Studies

 - 2. The examinations for these qualifications shall be under the supervision of the Board of the Faculty of Theology and Religion.

 - 3. Candidates who have been admitted under such conditions as the Board of the Faculty of Theology and Religion shall prescribe, to courses at Blackfriars, Campion Hall, Harris Manchester College, Mansfield College, Regent’s Park College, Ripon College, Cuddesdon, St Benet’s Hall, St Stephen’s House, and Wycliffe Hall may be admitted by the board to the examinations for the above mentioned qualifications, provided that they have paid to the Curators of the University Chest, through their colleges or other institutions, the fees prescribed in the appropriate regulation (see Appendix 1).

 - 4. The supervision of the arrangements for the above mentioned qualifications shall be the responsibility of the Supervisory Committee for the Degree of Bachelor of Theology.
 The committee shall have such powers and duties in respect of the above mentioned qualifications as may from time to time be prescribed by the Board of the Faculty of Theology and Religion.

 - 5. Part-time students for the above mentioned qualifications shall in each case be required to pursue their course of study for twice the number of terms required of an equivalent full-time student.